What are the pathways to becoming a dentist in the USA?

 This article quickly summarizes the outline for an international dentist in the USA to become an American-trained dentist.

-How to Practice Dentistry in the U.S.?
+How to Become a Dentist in the USA?

 Here are the general steps foreign-trained dentists follow to obtain a license to practice as general dentists in the U.S.

 Step 1: ECE Evaluation

 Educational Credential Evaluators, or ECE evaluation, is the process of evaluating your transcripts for the courses you cleared in foreign countries to assign you a grade point average and GPA.
 A GPA is a numerical score of 0.0-4.0 that corresponds to the grades/marks you have earned in school, and GPA Score is a mandatory criterion for the Application for U.S. schools.

 Most U.S. dental schools mandate that ECE evaluate your dental undergraduate transcripts.
 Educational Credential Evaluators, an accredited evaluation institute.
 You can check the website to explore more about the procedures and process of evaluating your academic credentials.
 If any of your transcripts are issued in a non-English language, you need to translate them.
 It is advised that you find a translator, ideally a member of the American Translators Association.

 Have you heard of Educational Credential Evaluators or ECE evaluations?
 It’s a process that helps to assess the courses you completed in foreign countries and gives you a grade point average (GPA) score.
 This score is really important if you want to apply to dental schools in the US, as most schools require it.

 ECE is an accredited evaluation institute that can evaluate your dental undergraduate transcripts.
 You can check out their website for more information about the evaluation process.
 And if your transcripts are in a non-English language, don’t worry.
 You just need to find a translator, and it’s ideal if they are a member of the American Translators Association to get your transcripts translated.